SEVA77/circuitjs1/README.md

 ![](https://sevalikesto.tk/slides/1-2-0.png)

-The source code of the **Circuit Simulator**.
+The source code for offline version of the **Circuit Simulator**.
 It was originally written by Paul Falstad as a Java Applet.
 It was adapted by Iain Sharp to run in the browser using GWT.
-The program was ported to Windows (x32, x64), Linux (x32, x64) and MacOS (x64) by Usevalad Khatkevich.
+The program was compiled to offline version for Windows (x32, x64), Linux (x32, x64) and MacOS (x64) by Usevalad Khatkevich.

 This program is distributed by me as a program for education.
 It is not recommended to use the program for modeling real circuits, since many components in the program are idealized.